 Who Is This Course For?

-The free course is intended for anyone whose writing could use some improvement, which, if we’re being honest, is almost everyone.
+The mini-course is intended for anyone whose writing could use some improvement, which, if we’re being honest, is almost everyone.
 Its 10 tips target problems that frequently undermine analytic products but will quickly raise your writing game no matter what you write at work or in school.

 The tips come from the instructor’s 27 years of experience creating, reviewing, and teaching others how to write effective analytic products for demanding customers in the public and private sectors.
 If you consistently follow these tips, you’ll avoid the majority of the pitfalls that lead to extensive edits and products that go unread, misunderstood, or ignored.
 This short course is also a great preparation for upcoming Proficiency1 courses that address different aspects of analytic thinking and writing.